department-of-veterans-affairs/vagov-content/pages/life-insurance/plans.md

 **Plan details:**

 - Available on all programs except those that start with "K"
 - This is a permanent plan.
-A permanent life insurance plan means that as long as you continue making your premium payments, your plan doesn't expire.
+A permanent life insurance plan means that as long as you continue making your premium payments, your plan stays active.
-- Costs less per month than an Ordinary Life policy
+- Cheapest permanent plan
 - Must be purchased before you turn 69 years old
-- "Provides an automatic reduction by ? of the face amount of the insurance on the day before the policyholder's 70th birthday.
-(The premium remains the same.
-The decreased amount of insurance may, without medical examination, be replaced with an Ordinary Life policy at an additional premium by making application no later than the day before the policyholder's 65th birthday.)"
-(I cannot decipher this--LW)
+- Face amount of policy decreases by 50% the day before your 65th birthday, but your premium payments stay the same for your lifetime
+- When you turn 70 and your policy face value decreases, you can buy additional insurance to replace what you lost.
+Additional insurance costs $8.64 per month per $1000.00.
 - Has loan and cash value

 ## Special ordinary life

-If you have a Modified Life insurance policy, your policy values decreases by 50% (1/2) on your 65th or 70th birthday.
-When this happens, your life insurance policy automatically turns into a Special Ordinary plan.
-Your premium payments will stay the same.

 **Plan details:**

+- This insurance can only be purchased when a Modified Life policy reduces by half (50%) on your 65th or 70th birthday.
 - Available on all programs except those that start with "K"
 - This is a permanent plan.
-A permanent life insurance plan means that as long as you continue making your premium payments, your plan doesn't expire.
+A permanent life insurance plan means that as long as you continue making your premium payments, your plan stays active.
 - You must make premium payments for your lifetime
 - Has loan and cash value